This is the new home for my Edinburgh Festival pages.

 What you can find on these pages

-We first visited the August Feast, as I came to call it, in 1991, and I subsequently drafted the initial content for my “An Edinburgh Festival Punter” website in 2005.
+We first visited The August Feast, as I came to call it, in 1991, and I subsequently drafted the initial content for my “An Edinburgh Festival Punter” website in 2005.
 You will find a reduced version of that site here.

-The most popular page from the original content, by a country mile, is A History of the Edinburgh Festivals.
-Arguably vying for second place are Favourite Shows over the Years and A Potted History of “Auld Reekie”.
+The most popular page from the original content, by a country mile, is A History Of the Edinburgh Festivals.
+Arguably vying for second place are Favourite Shows Over The Years and A Potted History of “Auld Reekie”.
 See the August Feast page for a full list of the content.
 There are some festival aids which can be downloaded.
 Primarily, they provide skeleton forms which the serious punter can use to build her own festival schedule.